lexuancuong/aws-saa-c03/Messaging.md

 SQS as a buffer to database writes is a good solution for this problem.
 Because SQS Queue is infinitely scalable (This solution is only work if the client isn't impact by latency of writing to DB).
 - The name of a FIFO queue must end with the .fifo suffix.
 The suffix counts towards the 80-character queue name limit.
 To determine whether a queue is FIFO, you can check whether the queue name ends with the suffix.
 - If you have an existing application that uses standard queues and you want to take advantage of the ordering or exactly-once processing features of FIFO queues, you need to configure the queue and your application correctly.
 You can't convert an existing standard queue into a FIFO queue.
 To make the move, you must either create a new FIFO queue for your application or delete your existing standard queue and recreate it as a FIFO queue.
+- Always remember that the messages in the SQS queue will continue to exist even after the EC2 instance has processed it, until you delete that message.

 # SNS (Simple Notification Service)
 ## Overview